shouton/AI/README.md

 # AI
-A playground of artificial intelligence
+A playground for artificial intelligence